Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 Cranelift fairly easy, despite being hackish).

-Yet, it accomplished our main goal of using a machine code generator: be able to target multiple architecture with only a fraction with the knowledge and work required.
+Yet, it accomplished our main goal of using a machine code generator: be able to target multiple architectures with only a fraction of the knowledge and work required.

-Note that this post is not showing that Cranelift optimizations are bad.
-Actually this shows how bad brainfuck is, as it only have a single persistent variable and almost every instruction need to read from and write to memory.
+Note that this post is not showing that Cranelift optimizations are bad, but how bad brainfuck is.
+Brainfuck only has a single persistent variable and almost every instruction need to read and write to memory.

 This means that many of Cranelift optimizations passes are completely underexplored, because they are designed for languages that have multiples